cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 * Ramp-up of a new team member.
 Lots of setup needs to be done, and that is never documented to the extent that a newcomer can go at it alone.
-Also, ramp-up work can be less synthetic if you start collaborating on real work - the new member should feel part of the team quicker and get an early sense they're contributing, which is typically not the case if your first month consists of fixing P4 tickets.
+Also, ramp-up work can be less synthetic if you start collaborating on real work - the new member will feel part of the team quicker and get an early sense they're contributing, which is typically not the case if your first month consists of fixing P4 tickets.
 Having the first two weeks of onboarding consist of a lot of planned collaborative work can really speed up the process.
 Investment here pays off, so the arguments on cost don't hold.
 * Specific learning.
-A team member lacks a skill, maybe for the specific ticket that just got pulled in, and is the only member that has this; do a 1:1 knowledge dump session where a more experienced person can guide.
-However, if more than one team member is lacking knowledge, skills, 1:1 sessions don't really scale well so start with a tech talk, a group session, writing docs, collecting materials for self-guided study, etcetera.
+A team member lacks a skill, maybe for the specific ticket that just got pulled in, and is the only member that has this knowledge gap.
+Do a 1:1 knowledge dump session where a more experienced person can guide.
+However, if more than one team member is lacking knowledge or skills, 1:1 sessions don't really scale well so start with a tech talk, a group session, writing docs, collecting materials for self-guided study, etcetera.

-People often argue that spikes and other off-the-beaten-path work should be done in pairs, but I disagree: spikes are tentative, throw-away work, often involve a lot of reading and puzzling and surfing the web (an activity which used to be called "desk research" but now is basically just hanging around in Google), etcetera.
-I've tried that in pairs, but it's inconvenient (reading speeds differ too much, etcetera) and by doubling the investment in a spike you're not necessarily get a better outcome.
+People often argue that spikes and other off-the-beaten-path work should be done in pairs, but I disagree: spikes are tentative, throw-away work, often involve a lot of reading and puzzling and surfing the web (an activity which used to be called "desk research" but now is basically just hanging around in Google), and so on.
+I've tried that in pairs, but it's inconvenient (reading speeds differ too much, meaningful collaboration on finding docs is hard) and by doubling the investment in a spike you're not necessarily get a better outcome.
+Let one person go at it for one or two days and have them report back to the team during stand-up.

 ## Team bonding